If I posted weekly would anyone come to read or look at pictures?

 Look at the base of the magneto and make sure the factory timing marks on the mag base and the case are lined up.

-'just opening.'
+What you should see at this point is the narrow cam lobe (front cylinder) should be CCW from the point's foot, and the points should be 'just opening.'
 If they are clearly open more than 'just' or they are not open at all, then you need to rotate the magneto either CCW or CW.
 It is best to use a continuity light to see if the points are open.
 Then adjust the mag by rotating it so the light goes on/goes out.

 In the old days before lights we used to use cellophane paper from a cigarette pack to determine when the points were starting to open.
 But the cellophane is about .002 inches thick so it was not accurate but it was all we had at the time.